Shailendra114/C-language/README.md

 * The UNIX OS was totally written in C.

-* day C is the most widely used and popular System Programming Language.
+* Today C is the most widely used and popular System Programming Language.

 * st of the state-of-the-art software have been implemented using C.
 # Hello World using C Programming:-